Southwest Chief

-The Southwest Chief (formerly the Southwest Limited and Super Chief) is a passenger train operated by Amtrak on a 2265 mi route between Chicago and Los Angeles through the Midwest and Southwest via Kansas City, Albuquerque, and Flagstaff.
-Amtrak bills the route as one of its most scenic, with views of the Painted Desert and the Red Cliffs of Sedona, as well as the plains of Iowa, Kansas, and Colorado.
+The Southwest Chief (formerly the Southwest Limited and Super Chief) is a long-distance passenger train operated by Amtrak on a 2265 mi route between Chicago and Los Angeles through the Midwest and Southwest via Kansas City, Albuquerque, and Flagstaff mostly on the BNSF's Southern Transcon, but branches off between Albuquerque and Kansas City via the Topeka, La Junta, Raton, and Glorieta Subdivision.
+Amtrak bills the route as one of its most scenic, with views of the Painted Desert and the Red Cliffs of Sedona, as well as the plains of Illinois, Missouri, Kansas, and Colorado.

-During fiscal year 2019, the Southwest Chief carried 338,180 passengers, an increase of 2.1% from FY 2018.
-The route grossed US$43,184,176 in revenue during FY 2018, a 3.8% decrease from FY 2017.
+During fiscal year 2024, the Southwest Chief carried 261,485 passengers, a 3% increase from FY2023.
+However, this is a 22.7% decrease from its pre-COVID-19 pandemic ridership of 338,180 passengers in FY2019.
+The route grossed US$43,184,176 in revenue during FY 2016, a 3.8% decrease from FY 2017.

 History

-The Southwest Chief is the successor to the Super Chief, which was inaugurated in 1936 as the flagship train of the Atchison, Topeka and Santa Fe Railway.
+The Southwest Chief is the successor to the Super Chief, which was inaugurated in 1936 as the flagship train of the Atchison, Topeka and Santa Fe Railway (ATSF).
 For most of its existence, it was "all-Pullman", carrying sleeping cars only.
 The Santa Fe merged the Super Chief with its all-coach counterpart, the El Capitan, in 1958.
 The merged train was known as the Super Chief/El Capitan, but retained the train numbers used by the Super Chief, 17 westbound and 18 eastbound.

-Amtrak retained the Super Chief/El Capitan after taking over passenger rail service on May 1, 1971.
-During summer 1972, it was complemented by the Chief, reviving the name of another notable Chicago–Los Angeles sleeper train operated by the Santa Fe.
-Amtrak truncated the name to just Super Chief in 1973 and, on March 7, 1974, renamed it Southwest Limited after Santa Fe forced Amtrak to discontinue using the Chief brand on its former trains because of a perceived decline in quality after the Amtrak takeover.
-After subsequent improvements, the Santa Fe allowed Amtrak to change the name to Southwest Chief on October 28, 1984.
+When Amtrak was created, Santa Fe was chosen as one of the railroads to participate in the formation of the new company.
+Initially, ATSF wanted to retain operation of its famous Chiefs.
+However, any railroad that opted out of Amtrak would have been required to operate all of its passenger routes until at least 1976.
+This led to Santa Fe turning over all the operation of its main passenger services to Amtrak on May 1, 1971.
+Some services such as the San Francisco Chief which ran between Chicago and the Bay Area via Wichita, Amarillo, Belen Cutoff, Barstow and Bakersfield were discontinued by Santa Fe the day before the transfer of the Super Chief/El Capitan operations to Amtrak.
+The prospect of being left alone with the operation of its less successful routes soon led ATSF to definitively cease the services that still remained under its operations, withdrawing completely from the passenger trains business.